quintenm/autocue/README.md

 * Display live the entered text in Writer (Reader).
 * Work in rooms.
 * Switch fast between Writer and Reader.
-* Set somme customisation, such as Font-family, text-transform, text-weight, hightlighted color, background-color and reading style.
+* Set somme customization, such as Font-family, text-transform, text-weight, highlighted color, background-color and reading style.
 * Font scales with browser width.
-* Save customisation or roomname and reset it, localStorage based.
+* Save customization or room-name and reset it, localStorage based.
 * Keyboard trigger for scrolling or emergency call to writer.
 * Upload txt-file with autocue text for a fast input.
+* Download your text in a txt-file on writer side.
 * View all in Fullscreen mode.
 * Supports html and css input.
 * Emergency button to alert everyone with visual text.
-* Control de scrollposition via other devices.
+* Control de scroll-position via other devices.

 # What it will do in future
 * Auto insert comments from social media (It would be cool).